cncf/mentoring/lfx-mentorship/2023/01-Mar-May/README.md

 #### UX UI improvement
 - Description: In an effort to better the user experience, the CNCF Landscape is actively seeking ways to improve and enhance its features.
-- Expected outcome: The mentee will plan and execute a User Research to validate existing user personas, gain deeper insights into user needs, and perform a detailed heuristic evaluation in order to gain an in-depth understanding of user experiences.
-With the findings, the mentee will develop an iterative process to ideate, prototype and test 2 to 3 minimal features, with the aim of beginning a chain of continual enhancements and further development.
+- The aim is for the mentee to carry out a User Research to validate existing user personas, gain a deeper understanding of user needs, and conduct a thorough heuristic evaluation to gain insights into user experiences.
+Using the results, the mentee will establish a solid foundation to start an iterative process of ideation, prototyping, and testing possible solutions.
+The ultimate goal is to initiate a continuous cycle of improvement and further development of features that enhance the user experience of the CNCF Landscape.
-- Recommended skills: Design Thinking, UX research methodology, Figma and Visual Design.
+- Recommended skills: Design Thinking, UX research methodology.
+Figma and Visual Design are a plus.
 - Mentors: Andrea Velázquez andrea@buoyant.io, Nate W. @nate-double-u natew@cncf.io, Chris Aniszczyk @caniszczyk caniszczyk@linuxfoundation.org
 - Upstream issue: https://github.com/cncf/landscape/issues/2467
 - LFX URL: https://mentorship.lfx.linuxfoundation.org/project/df011bb8-8ce1-4092-bfc6-1e92ce40a17d